stoeps13/connections-doc/source/admin/customize/t_admin_profiles_customize_login_attbs.md

 For more information on enabling and disabling access, see [Forcing users to log in before they can access an application](../secure/t_admin_common_force_authentication.md).

+!!! note
-**Note:** The login attributes described here refer to the Profiles database table, not the LDAP; the values you enter in the Admin Console refer to the LDAP.
+    The login attributes described here refer to the Profiles database table, not the LDAP; the values you enter in the Admin Console refer to the LDAP.
 Thus if an LDAP field has been added using the Admin Console, you would not need to add it to the Profiles database using the procedure described here.

+!!! note
-**Note:** When editing the login table in the Profiles database, you can comment out login attributes that you do not need, but you should not use the login table to add new login attributes.
+    When editing the login table in the Profiles database, you can comment out login attributes that you do not need, but you should not use the login table to add new login attributes.

 1. Start the wsadmin client from the following directory of the system on which you installed the Deployment Manager: